 Collin County is unique to other North Texas counties in that the probation department has much greater control in sentencing than the judge in other counties, whereas judges are more likely to control the conditions of probation (for example, reporting versus non reporting).
-It is standard practice that the Collin County judges defer to the probation department on the particulars of probation conditions.
+As a result, it is standard practice that the Collin County judges defer to the probation department on the particulars of probation conditions.